arcangelzer0/mysterymind/README.md

-# mysterymind
+**About this Repository**

-"Understanding the thinking process through deep learning and reinforcement learning."
+"Understanding the thinking process through deep reinforcement learning"

-This repository is dedicated to reinforcement learning research.
+This repository is dedicated to the author's research contributions in reinforcement learning.

+**Current Contents**

+1. Finite Resource Environment
+- Survival Gridworld Implementation Source Code
+- Environment Tutorial
+- Test Environments
+2. Reinforcement Learning Experimentations
+- A3C Experiments on Survival Gridworld
+- PPO Experiments on Survival Gridworld